 - This medicine may cause serious stomach and bowel problems, especially if you have a history of ulcers or diverticulosis.
-Check with your doctor right away if you start having severe stomach cramps or pain; black, tarry stools; diarrhea; fever; or vomiting that is severe and sometimes bloody while being treated with this medicine.
+Check with your doctor right away if you have severe stomach cramps or pain, black, tarry stools, diarrhea, fever, or vomiting while being treated with this medicine.

 Possible Side Effects While Using This Medicine